程序控制流程

 end

 (2) If the expression is true, executes statements_1.
-Otherwise, execute statements_2.
+Otherwise, executes statements_2.

 if expression